ihmcrobotics/ihmc-pub-sub-group/Readme.md

 ## Supported platforms

-The library is supported on Linux (Ubuntu 16.04).
-Compiled versions of the Mac OS X and Windows native code will be available soon.
+The library is supported on the following Operating Systems
+- Linux (Compiled and tested on Ubuntu 16.04)
+- Windows 10 (Should Windows 8 not work, please file a bug report.)
+- Mac OS (Compiled and tested on Sierra)

 ## Compilation